2021-2022 Season Highlights

 Pre Covid, Houston Choral Society performed Haydn’s Lord Nelson Mass at Carnegie Hall in New York City.
 Additionally, they had completed five international tours performing in England/Scotland, Italy, Hungary/Austria/Czech Republic, Ireland, and Germany/Austria.

-Houston Choral Society is funded in part by grants such as the Houston Arts Alliance and the Texas Commission on the Arts.
+Houston Choral Society is funded in part by grants such as the Houston Arts Alliance, the Texas Commission on the Arts and the National Endowment for the Arts.